awslabs/osml-data-intake/cdk/README.md

 ### Data Catalog Dataplane Configuration

 The CDK stack demonstrates the Data Catalog Dataplane deployment.
-All configuration is centralized in the `deployment.json` file through the optional `dataplaneConfig` section, which uses the `DCDataplaneConfig` type from the local constructs, eliminating the need to modify TypeScript code for customization.
+All configuration is centralized in the `deployment.json` file through the optional `dataplaneConfig` section, which uses the `DataplaneConfig` type from the local constructs, eliminating the need to modify TypeScript code for customization.

-For the complete list of configuration parameters and their defaults, refer to the `DCDataplaneConfig` class in `lib/constructs/data-catalog/dataplane.ts`.
+For the complete list of configuration parameters and their defaults, refer to the `DataplaneConfig` class in `lib/constructs/data-catalog/dataplane.ts`.

 #### Example: Data Catalog Custom Configuration